Home Services Laparoscopic Surgery for Stress Urinary Incontinence

 Urologists are medical doctors who specialize in treating conditions related to the urinary tract, including SUI.
 They may perform surgical procedures to treat SUI, such as slings and bladder neck suspension.

-Gynecologists are medical doctors who specialize in women's health, including reproductive and urinary health.
+Gynaecologists are medical doctors who specialize in women's health, including reproductive and urinary health.
 They may also perform surgical procedures to treat SUI, such as sling procedures and colposuspension.